 If managed well an organization can greatly increase its fundraising capacity in addition to extending its member base.
 Just as your non-profit needs a fundraising strategy, you’ll need a social media policy and strategy to get started.

 Social media and fundraising are done best when you tell stories.
 Tell your story and share the personal impact your organization has made with pictures.
 People will respond and join in your campaigns.
 This is the start of social media.

 Motivate Your Supporters

 Social media aids fundraising efforts with its autonomy for individuals in promoting the causes they believe in.
-This method is often called “distributed fundraising” and DoJiggy has capitalized on this strength with its Pledge edition software service.
-Using DoJiggy’s online fundraising software, participants invent their own personal fundraising pages where they receive donations for their participation in a cause-oriented event.
-They can easily email friends and family and link to their Facebook and Twitter accounts to solicit support.
+This method is often called distributed fundraising or social fundraising and DoJiggy has capitalized on this strength with its Crowdfunding software platform.
+Using DoJiggy’s software, participants customize their own personal fundraising pages where they receive donations for their participation in a cause-oriented fundraising event.
+They can easily email friends and family and link to their Facebook, Twitter or other social media accounts to solicit support.
 The independence of the individual in managing their fundraising effort fosters empowerment and takes the burden of centralized responsibility from the event administrators.
-This type of distributed fundraising has been most common in events like walk-a-thons or bike-a-thons.
+This type of peer-to-peer fundraising is most common in events like walk-a-thons or bike-a-thon fundraisers.

-Only about half of nonprofit organizations actively use social media.
-If you’d like more information on how to run an effective fundraising campaign using social media click here to visit our fundraising resource center.
+Only about half of nonprofit organizations actively use social media today.
+Learn how to run an effective social media fundraising campaign using these 15 great tips.